shannonekj/cluster_computing/Intro_to_Compute.md

 squeue -A <group_name>
 ```

-If you do not know what group you are a part of, you can check:
+If you do not know what group you are a part of, you can check!
 ```
 groups
 ```